Aflac benefits from healthy capital ratios, product expertise,

-Decelerating sales, premiums and investment income in Japan, due to
+premiums and investment income in Japan decelerated due to

-Aflac gather momentum in the long run, negate interest and currency
+the long run, negate interest and currency risks, and enhance

 Founded in 1955 and headquartered in Columbus, Georgia, Aflac